leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 PS C:\Users\bobs\Downloads>
 ```

 This is the part where I remind you about the *free port scan* I mentioned earlier.
-Notice how we have discovered services, ports and accounts running them using just an LDAP query.
-Highly doubt that will trigger many monitoring tools out there!
+Notice how we have discovered services, ports and accounts running them using just a LDAP query.
+I highly doubt that will trigger many monitoring tools out there!

 ## kerberos service tickets
 We now have 2 SPN's that we managed to query off the domain. `svcSQLServ/pc1.foo.local:1433` & `svcSQLServ/pc2.foo.local:1433`.
 In order for clients to be able to authenticate to the services running as this user via kerberos, they would typically go through the process of requesting a service ticket.

 *This is where you need to pay attention.* The service ticket is encrypted using the secret key (_read, 'password'_) of the account used in the SPN (`svcSQLServ` in this case)!
 The server never checks if the ticket ever went through the entire process of actually being used, it just happily generates them for whoever asks...
-Note, the server hosting the service will still validate the ticket itself (99% without rechecking with the Kerberos server btw).
+Note, the server hosting the service will still validate the ticket itself (99% of the time without rechecking the ticket with the Kerberos server).

 What does that mean for an attacker?
 Well, we can request the service ticket... and... attempt to decrypt it by brute forcing it offline!
 If the decryption is successful, then we have successfully compromised a service account.